 - Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores - required for all international applicants (applicants who do not hold U.S. citizenship, permanent resident status, or refugee/asylum status) for whom English is not a first language; see below for exceptions

-All supporting materials must be submitted through Duquesne's online application platform.
-Supporting materials will not be accepted via email or postal mail.
+All application materials must be submitted through Duquesne's graduate application portal.
+Application materials will not be accepted via email or postal mail.

 Statement of intent